MicrosoftDocs/azure-docs/articles/data-factory/control-flow-fail-activity.md

 # Execute a Fail activity in Azure Data Factory and Synapse Analytics (Preview)

 You might occasionally want to throw an error in a pipeline intentionally.
-A [Lookup activity](control-flow-lookup-activity.md) might return no matching data, or a [Custom activity](transform-data-using-dotnet-custom-activity.md) might return a 200 or throw an internal error.
+A [Lookup activity](control-flow-lookup-activity.md) might return no matching data, or a [Custom activity](transform-data-using-dotnet-custom-activity.md) might finish with an internal error.
 Whatever the reason might be, now you can use a Fail activity in a pipeline and customize both its error message and error code.

 [!INCLUDE[appliesto-adf-asa-md](includes/appliesto-adf-asa-md.md)]